Five Things You Should Know about Herpes

 The best way for couples to deal with herpes is to talk about it openly and make decisions together.
 So what’s the best way to start the conversation?
 There’s no one, single approach that works best for all people, but there are some guidelines that can help make this easier.

-Makes sense logically—by being aware and taking precautions, you can help reduce your partner’s risk.
-But make sure that you keep your own health and risk in mind as well.
+Makes sense logically—by being aware and taking precautions, you can help reduce the chance of passing on the infection.
+But make sure that you keep your own health in mind as well.
 So this conversation should be a two-way street, where you discuss your partner’s sexual health, and possible STIs, as well.
 (You might be surprised.
 This may be the point where you discover your partner has herpes too, and has been waiting for the moment to tell you.)

 First and foremost, it’s important to keep in mind the relative importance of all this.
 If you were asked to describe yourself and highlight the most important aspects of you and your life, herpes wouldn’t make the list.
 It’s something you deal with, but it doesn’t define who you are as a person.